Anatomy Of An Above Ground Swimming Pool

 Above Ground Pool Walls

 There is no dodging the fact, Steel will rot, and Aluminum will oxidize.
 As long as there is oxygen on the planet, these are the facts.
-So your pool wall is going to deteriorate.
+So your pool wall is going to deteriorate eventually.
 What you need to know is, how to pick a pool wall that doesn’t do it as quickly.
-Aluminum oxidizes much slower than steel rots out.
-If you get a thick aluminum wall, and line it with wall foam, the pool will outlast you!
+Aluminum oxidizes much much slower than steel rots out.
+If you get a thick aluminum wall the pool will outlast you!

 There are three important factors: